skramm/md2pdf/README.md

 ## News

+* 20240112:
+  * added .desktop file for easy desktop integration

 * 20231113:
   * Added checking for the presence of wkhtmltopdf and pandoc
   * Added pandoc error code checking

 ## Rationale

-This a simple (but convenient) bash script that converts a Markdown file to a (beautiful) pdf, using Pandoc's power.
+This a simple bash script that converts a Markdown file to a (beautiful) pdf, using Pandoc's power.

 Pandoc is great, but remembering all its options every time you want to do that is pretty much tedious.
 So this is a simple wrapper that adds some basic options for you.
-And you can easily tweak it as required!
+And you can easily tweak it as required.

 The idea came from the great rendering done by the "Markdown PDF" VSCode extension<br>
 (see https://github.com/yzane/vscode-markdown-pdf).
 Unfortunately, it seems that this extension cannot be "batched" outside VSCode, and I wanted something running from CLI.
-The goal is to produce something as neat (not yet... working on it!)
+The goal is to produce something as neat (working on it...)

 ## Install & usage